habedi/cogitator/README.md

 * Provides unified sync/async API for CoT strategies
 * Supports using OpenAI and Ollama as LLM providers
-* Easy to extend and add new LLM providers and CoT strategies
 * Supports structured model output with Pydantic validation
 * Includes a customizable benchmarking framework (see [benches](benches))
 * Includes implementations of popular CoT strategies and frameworks like